amilna/yii2-sequence-widget/README.md

-Colorbox Widget for Yii2
+Sequence JS Widget for Yii2
 ========================
-A customizable lightbox jQuery plugin for Yii2 based on [Colorbox](http://www.jacklmoore.com/colorbox/).
+A customizable sequencejs plugin for Yii2 based on [Sequencejs](http://www.sequencejs.com/).

 Installation
 ------------